antimof/UxPlay/README.md

 First make sure that pkgconfig is installed  (Brew: "brew install pkgconfig" ; MacPorts: "sudo port install pkgconfig" ).

-(a) with Brew: "brew gst-plugins-good gst-plugins-bad gst-libav".
+(a) with Brew: "brew install gst-plugins-good gst-plugins-bad gst-libav".
 This appears to be functionally equivalent to using GStreamer.framework, but causes a large number of extra packages to be installed by Brew as dependencies.

 (b) with MacPorts: "sudo port install gstreamer1-gst-plugins-good gstreamer1-gst-plugins-bad gstreamer1-gst-libav".